ICanBoogie/Prototype/README.md

 `set_minutes()` method to set _minutes_ or a `get_minutes()` method to get them, but simply use a magic `minutes` property, just like you would with any property.

-Two types of getters/setters are available.
-The _lazy_ type creates properties when they are first accessed while the _volatile_ type leaves the persistence of the property value up to the getter.
+Two types of getters are available. _Lazy_ getters creates properties when they are first accessed while _volatile_ getters leave the persistence of the property value up to the getter.
 More over, you can define read-only or write-only properties using _volatile_ getters/setters.